 The minimum current draw for our pedals is:

 The Stone Deaf EP-1 Expression Pedal has been specially designed to work with all of our drive pedals (PDF-1X, PDF-2, Kliptonite, Fig Fumb, Warp Drive, and Trashy Blonde).
-These won’t work with other brands, as we use special components to deliver the very best quality.
+These won’t work with other brands, as we use custom components to achieve the frequency response on our parametric EQ.
 You’ll also need a stereo cable, which is supplied with the EP-1, and is very cheap to replace.

 Our other pedals like the Syncopy and Tremotron will work with any standard 10K expression pedal that you might have handy – cheap or expensive.